Click here for a 1-page FACT SHEET from the bill sponsors,

 Incorrect claim #3: The legislation would expand the Open Public Meetings Act to create impractical and burdensome requirements with regard to subcommittees and working groups.

-Subcommittees consisting of a sub-quorum of a governmental body may or may not hold meetings that are open to the public at the discretion of the group members.
-Bill S1045 (OPMA) does not change that.
-However, S1045 would require that at least once per quarter each subcommittee submit a written report to the full body, or make an oral report at a meeting of the full body, for inclusion in the full body’s meeting minutes.
+Subcommittees consisting of a sub-quorum of a governmental body may hold meetings that are open or closed to the public at the discretion of the group members.
+Bill S106 (OPMA) does not change that.
+However, S106 would require that at least once per quarter each subcommittee submit a written report to the full body, or make an oral report at a meeting of the full body, for inclusion in the full body’s meeting minutes.
 The subcommittee would not need to keep comprehensive minutes; rather, the written or oral report would summarize who sits on the subcommittee, how many times the subcommittee met, and the general issues discussed.
 That is hardly “impractical and burdensome.”

 The Open Public Meetings Act was intended to allow the public to witness the deliberation underlying governmental decisions and actions.
 Often, the deliberation on an issue occurs at the subcommittee level with only a single recommendation and rubber stamp occurring at a public meeting of the full body.
 Thus, it is appropriate that the public be informed what options were considered by the subcommittee and why it reached the conclusion it did, especially pertaining to issues of significant public concern.

 Incorrect claim #4: Under the bills, the responsibilities of municipal clerks would increase without additional resources provided to, or authorized to be collected by, municipalities.